Shawn-Shan/forensics/README.md

 First, run `python3 gen_embs.py --config cifar2 --gpu 0` to generate embedding, which will be saved under `results/`.
 Then run `python3 run_traceback.py --config cifar2 --gpu 0`.
 It should perform clustering and pruning.
 The unlearning process will be printed out.
 At the end, it will output the final precision and recall.

+#### Things to keep in mind when adapting to new dataset/model

+- During unlearning process, make sure to set the training parameters identical to ones used during the initial model training.
+This includes augmentation, learning rate, and optimizers.
+If you found the unlearning process to be unstable, please reduce the learning rate or add gradient clipping.
+If the issue persist, please reach out to us via shawnshan@cs.uchicago.edu.

 ### Citation
 ```
 @inproceedings{shan2022traceback,